mrdanbrooks/mrdanbrooks.github.io/drafts/2015-09-02-ros-service-timeouts.md

 ROS has several [communication patterns](http://wiki.ros.org/ROS/Patterns/Communication) that can be used for interprocess communication.
 These include Topics (publish/subscribe), Services (request/reply), and Actions  (asynchronous task control).
+Actions are more flexible and robust then Services, and are now considered the preferred way of doing things.
+However, there is still a lot of code that uses Services.

 Service calls were been designed to mimic the way in which regular functions are written and used.
 This is nice since it is the behavior most people would want and expect.